+where lbi is the lower bound of the objective function value of instance i.
+The smaller the GAP value is, the better the ALG performs.

+We design two lower bound to measure the performance of the proposed algorithm:

-where lbi is the lower bound of the objective function value of instance i in the most ideal situation.
-Specifically, for each instance i, we consider only the mandatory activities, then the average usage of resource k at each time period is uk=(i∈Mrik×di)/d.
+1) Consider only the lower bound of mandatory activities, denoted with LB-M. Specifically, for each instance i, we consider only the mandatory activities, then the average usage of resource k at each time period is uk=(i∈Mrik×di)/d.
 This corresponds to the most ideal situation in resource leveling.
 In this case, the objective function value can be used as the lower bound lbi=k=1Kt=1d(uk)2.

-The smaller the GAP value is, the better the ALG performs.
+2) Lagrangian relaxation, denoted with Lagr.
+Specifically, for each instance i, constraint (10) is relaxed by introducing multipliers λkt≥0, k∈K, t∈d.
+The objective function of the Lagrangian relaxation model LR(λ) is as follows: